 Trailblazing for the Internet of Things

-Networked objects are the foundation of an intelligent world.
-But what will the basis of this Internet of Things be?
-The right network.
 Many IoT applications only send small amounts of data occasionally, making the networking standard NarrowBand IoT ideal for them.
 Simple wireless modules providing stripped-down and focused functionality makes NarrowBand IoT affordable and energy efficient.
 This, in turn, will enable IoT applications in many areas where networking was previously too expensive and difficult.

-Your benefits with NarrowBand IoT in overview
+Your benefits with NarrowBand IoT and LTE-M in overview

 NarrowBand IoT applications